-Throughout a large portion of the 19th century government employment, or civil service, largely was dictated by the political party in power at the time.
-Attempts at reform were thwarted for years, until a major change finally occurred in the 1880s.
+Throughout a large portion of the 19th century political parties largely dictated government employment, or civil service.
+Politicians thwarted attempts at reform for years, until a major change finally occurred in the 1880s.
 Just what is the Pendleton Act of 1883 and how did it change civil service in the United States?

-The presidency of Andrew Jackson in 1828 is largely credited with creating the so-called “spoils system” in American politics.
+Historians largely credit the presidency of Andrew Jackson in 1828 with creating the so-called “spoils system” in American politics.
 The spoils system was derived from the phrase “to the victors belong the spoils” referring to the ability of the winning political party to take the “spoils”—or in this case, government positions.

 Jackson’s supporters were essential in his 1828 victory following the controversial election of 1824.
 In return for their support, Jackson promised them federal government jobs.
 In doing so, he fired nearly 10% of existing federal workers, despite many of them having excellent service records.

 Each subsequent president utilized the spoils system as a way to garner popular support, extract political contributions, and reward followers.
-By the 1860s several attempts to reform the civil service system were proposed in Congress, though all failed.
+By the 1860s Congressional legislators attempted several times to reform the civil service system, though all failed.
 No party in power was willing to depart from a system that rewarded those in power.

 However, by the early 1880s popular support for civil service reform intensified.
 A series of government corruption scandals and the assassination of President James Garfield by a deranged political office-seeker turned the tide on public opinion.
 Congress was forced to act.

 The result was the Pendleton Act of 1883 that drastically changed civil service in the United States.
 Its legacy of changing the spoils system to a merit-based process is largely seen as a positive change that enhanced the federal government and gave rise to the modern United States bureaucracy.